December 1954 Popular Electronics

-and learning some of the history of early electronics.
-Popular Electronics was published from October 1954 through April 1985.
-All copyrights (if any) are hereby acknowledged.
+published October 1954 - April 1985.
+All copyrights are hereby acknowledged.

 Being able to pass a 5 words-per-minute

 level amateur radio operator license - Novice Class - in addition to passing a written

 test.
 Many more people failed the code test than failed the written test.
 In fact,

 the code portion kept many aspiring amateur radio operators from ever even taking

 the test.
 It was a barrier which anyone worthy of the brotherhood must overcome.

 The intimidation factor was pretty significant.
 As time marched on and the ranks

 (FCC) in 1990 dropped the code requirement and created the Technician Class license

 that required only the passing of a 35-question true/false written test.
 Amateur

 describes the preparation for earning a General Class license.
 It is the last of

 a 3-part series published by Popular Electronics during its first three

 months of publication in 1954.

 So You Want To Be a Ham